-M.13 In 2017 the Government published its first Cycling and Walking Investment Strategy with an ambition to make walking and cycling the natural choices for shorter journeys.
+M.132 In 2017 the Government published its first Cycling and Walking Investment Strategy with an ambition to make walking and cycling the natural choices for shorter journeys.
 The Local Cycling and Walking Infrastructure Plan (LCWIP) is a document used to implement the strategy at a local level.
 Stevenage's LCWIP sets out a network of preferred and future routes for walking and cycling in the borough and identifies a programme of infrastructure improvement priorities to guide future works and investment.

-M.14 Walking and cycling provision should always be prioritised when designing access routes to, from and through developments.
+M.143 Walking and cycling provision should always be prioritised when designing access routes to, from and through developments.
 New developments on the periphery of Stevenage should be expected to provide pedestrian/cycle links to connect with existing public rights of way to allow residents of new development to easily walk/cycle from the development into the countryside for leisure purposes.

-M.15 Walking routes should be short, overlooked by surrounding buildings and activities, well-lit and not situated between blank frontages and they should make people feel safe when using them.

-M.16 The inclination to walk is also influenced by the quality and attractiveness of the route.
+Commented [ST10]: Comment ID - DESIGN 026 M.154 Walking routes should be short, overlooked by surrounding buildings and activities, well-lit and not situated between blank frontages and they should make people feel safe when using them.
+M.165 The inclination to walk is also influenced by the quality and attractiveness of the route.
 Routes should not be alongside a busy road as this can be unappealing and they should be convenient, direct and safe route through a town centre, residential area or an area of open space can encourage people to make extensive use of these facilities, helping improve the health of residents and the vitality of the town.

-M.17 New pedestrian/cycle routes should be waymarked and supported by distance markers to encourage leisure use of these routes e.g. to support residents to complete daily running distances from their homes and should be supported by seating in appropriate locations to encourage all potential users of the routes to use it e.g. for the elderly, those with health conditions, parents with young children etc;

-M.18 Where possible, cycle and pedestrian paths should be segregated to avoid conflicts between pedestrians and cyclists which may discourage use;

-M.19 In both residential and other developments, cycle parking should be located in prominent and secure locations to make it a more attractive option than using the car e.g. at the entrance to public buildings rather than a corner of a remote car park.
+M.17 New pedestrian/cycle routes should be waymarked and supported by distance markers to encourage leisure use of these routes e.g. to support residents to complete daily running distances from their homes and should be supported by seating in appropriate locations to encourage all potential users of the routes to use it e.g. for the elderly, those with health conditions, parents with young children etc; Commented [ST11]: Comment ID - DESIGN 026 M.18 Where possible, cycle and pedestrian paths should be segregated to avoid conflicts between pedestrians and cyclists which may discourage use; Commented [ST12]: Comment ID - DESIGN 026 M.19 In both residential and other developments, cycle parking should be located in prominent and secure locations to make it a more attractive option than using the car e.g. at the entrance to public buildings rather than a corner of a remote car park.
 In places where there is significant demand for cycle storage, provision should be made for basic bike maintenance facilities such as public foot pumps.
+Commented [ST13]: Comment ID - DESIGN 026 and cultural purposes will be encouraged.

-M.20 Where major traffic routes cross over major pedestrian routes, they should be defined by wide crossings on the same level, lighted and landscaped.
+M.2016 Where major traffic routes cross over major pedestrian routes, they should be defined by wide crossings on the same level, lighted and landscaped.